The REAL Deal Reuse Store and Environment Centre

 - large appliances: washers, driers, stoves, ovens etc.

-- encyclopedias and hard cover text books (accepted in most blue box programs)
+- encyclopedias and hard cover text books (put them in your blue box programs).
+We can take university textbooks under 15 years old.

 - paint – see dothedrop.ca